How to get the seats you want even at popular movies around Tucson

-Did you know that tucson.com/movietimes not only tells you what movie is playing where, and when, but it also links to Fandango?
-There you can purchase tickets in advance and choose your seats for theaters with assigned seating.
+Did you know that tucson.com/movietimes not only tells you what movie is playing where, and when, but it also links to Fandango, where you can purchase tickets in advance and choose your seats for theaters with assigned seating.

 Now that many theaters are allowing reserved seating, this is a good way to make sure you aren’t stuck in the first row of a full theater.